 Significant Conditions

 Rule 8.17 of the CAP Code lists some of the significant conditions which should be included in the initial marketing communication, for example in the small print.
+Marketing communications referring to promotions must communicate all applicable significant conditions or information, where the omission of such conditions or information is likely to mislead.
 What the significant conditions are for a particular promotion will vary case by case, but advertisements that do not include the significant conditions relevant to that offer, such as a closing date, how to participate, the entry route or any restrictions on entry, are likely to breach the Code.

-A complaint about an ad for a competition to win an all-inclusive holiday which appeared in a disability lifestyle magazine was upheld because it did not make it sufficiently clear that consumers who used a wheelchair may be unable to access the accommodation.
-The ASA considered that, in the context of a disability lifestyle magazine accessibility was a significant condition which was likely to influence a consumer’s decision about entering the promotion and therefore should have been included in the ad (Go Provence Supported Holidays Ltd t/a Go Provence, 04 October 2017).
+A complaint about an ad for a competition to win an all-inclusive holiday which appeared in a disability lifestyle magazine was also upheld because it did not make sufficiently clear that consumers who used a wheelchair may be unable to access the accommodation.
+The ASA considered that, in the context of a disability lifestyle magazine, accessibility was a significant condition which was likely to influence a consumer’s decision about entering the promotion and therefore should have been included in the ad (Go Provence Supported Holidays Ltd, 04 October 2017).

 See Promotional Marketing: Terms and Conditions.